Akshat6191/Insurance_Management_System/README.md

 # Insurance_Management_System
 A C++ based system to manage insurance policies, clients, and claims.
-Basic insurance management system built in C++ for tracking policies and customers."
-"A simple console-based app to manage insurance records using C++."
+Basic insurance management system built in C++ for tracking policies and customers.
+A simple console-based app to manage insurance records using C++.
+Author-Anuj Knawar , Divyanshu Sharma , Akshat Singh Mankotia